-Pelosi urges GOP to ‘come to the table’ and continue talks on small business
+Pelosi urges GOP to ‘come to the table’ and continue talks on small-business funds

 While many Republicans spent much of Wednesday pressuring Pelosi to pass the $250 billion in additional funds as outlined by Mnuchin, Pelosi insisted that there is time in the coming days to broker a broader bipartisan agreement.

-“They have a couple — several hundred billions of dollars to get through this, if they don’t do it by Easter Sunday,” she said, referring to the $349 billion program known as the Paycheck Protection Program, a key element of the $2.2 trillion economic rescue package passed by Congress last month that has been inundated with implementation issues and overwhelming demand.
+“They have a couple — several hundred billions of dollars to get through this, if they don’t do it by Easter Sunday,” she said, referring to the $349 billion fund known as the Paycheck Protection Program, a key element of the $2 trillion economic rescue package passed by Congress last month that has been inundated with implementation problems and overwhelming demand.

 “Friday to Monday, or Tuesday, is not dispositive of whether this works or not,” Pelosi said.
 She then noted that as a practicing Catholic, she does not plan to be engaged in negotiations on Easter.